dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   vim CHANGE_TO_YOUR_LOG_FILE

-When we scroll down the output directory is listed here after the -outdir flag in our grid_stat call.
+When we scroll down the output directory is listed here after the -outdir flag in our Grid-Stat call.

 .. code-block:: ini